zoiteki/shiren-1/content/items/herbs.md

 ## Overview

 - Use an herb or seed item to apply the item's effect to Shiren.
-  - In addition, most herb and seed items replenish 5 fullness.
+  - All herb and seed items replenish 5 satiation.
-- Throw an herb or seed item at a creature to apply the item's effect to that creature.
+- Throw an herb/seed item at a creature to apply the item's effect to that creature.

 ## Herb List